ArlindKadra/IMN/README.md

 ## Running the code

-The entry script to run IMN and TabResNet is `main_experiment.py`.
+The entry script to run IMN and TabResNet is `hpo_main_experiment.py`.
-The entry script to run the baseline methods (CatBoost, Random Forest, Logistic Regression, Decision Tree and TabNet) is `baseline_experiment.py`.
+The entry script to run the baseline methods (CatBoost, Random Forest, Logistic Regression, Decision Tree and TabNet) is `hpo_baseline_experiment.py`.

-The main arguments for `main_experiment.py` are:
+The main arguments for `hpo_main_experiment.py` are:

 - `--nr_blocks`: Number of residual blocks in the hypernetwork.
 - `--hidden_size`: The number of hidden units per-layer.
-- `--nr_epochs`: The number of epochs to train the hypernetwork.
-- `--batch_size`: The number of examples in a batch.
-- `--learning_rate`: The learning rate used during optimization.
 - `--augmentation_probability`: The probability with which data augmentation will be applied.
-- `--weight_decay`: The weight decay value.
-- `--weight_norm`: The L1 coefficient that controls the sparsity induced in the final importances per-feature.
 - `--scheduler_t_mult`: Number of restarts for the learning rate scheduler.
 - `--seed`: The random seed to generate reproducible results.
 - `--dataset_id`: The OpenML dataset id.